In Need of a Dog Bite Lawyer?

 California Civil Code 3342 provides:

-• Nothing in this section shall authorize the bringing of an action pursuant to subdivision (a) against any governmental agency using a dog in military or police work if the bite or bites occurred while the dog was defending itself from an annoying, harassing, or provoking act, or assisting an employee of the agency in any of the following:
+- Nothing in this section shall authorize the bringing of an action under subdivision (a) against any governmental agency using a dog in military or police work if the bite or bites occurred while the dog was defending itself from an annoying, harassing, or provoking act, or assisting an employee of the agency in any of the following:

 Our Irvine Personal Injury Lawyers Represent Clients In The Following Practice Areas: